Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe.sample(axis=1)

-If you want a single item from the DataFrame
+If a single item from the DataFrame

-method twice.
+method has to be called twice.

 dataframe.sample(axis=1).sample()